Last updated: September 22, 2020

 DMCA Takedown Notice Generator

 With our DMCA takedown notice generator, creating a notice is easy for copyright owners.
 All you have to do if enter a few fields and the notice is created for you.
 Check below for more information about the DMCA in general and how to use our generator in particular.

 Your DMCA Notice

 Warning: The content of this website is not intended to constitute legal advice, and users of the DMCA takedown request generator remain entirely responsible for their own copyright claims.

 What Is the DMCA?

-The Digital Millennium Copyright Act was enacted by the U.S. Congress in 1998 and signed by President Bill Clinton on October 28 of that year.
-Around that time, peer-to-peer file-sharing and other new digital technologies had facilitated widespread illegal access to copyrighted material.
+By the middle to late 1990s, peer-to-peer file-sharing and other new digital technologies had facilitated widespread illegal access to copyrighted material.

 How Can Notices Be Filed?

 The core tool of the DMCA is the DMCA takedown notice.
 When a copyright holder learns of a violation, a DMCA takedown notice is issued to the service that hosts the offending website or to the internet service provider (ISP) of the violator.

 Infringing material can also be removed from search results by issuing a notice to a search engine.